arkin0x/cyberspace/readme.md

 Repeat this for bits 0 thru 254.
 Once complete, the X, Y, and Z coordinates will each be an 85-bit number.

-The final (least significant) bit 255 determines which plane the coordinate belongs to: [c-space](#dictionary) or [d-space](#dictionary).
+The final (least significant) bit 255 determines which plane the coordinate belongs to: `0` for [d-space](#dictionary) or `1` for [i-space](#dictionary).

+>[!tip]
+>A trick to remembering which plane corresponds to which binary value, simply remember that d-space (AKA reality) came first, and i-space (AKA virtual reality) came second.
+Then, if you're not a programmer, subtract 1.

+### Searching Partitions of Cyberspace for Constructs
-The X, Y, and Z coordinates are interleaved throughout the event ID to allow location-based equerying via the nostr protocol, because the most significant bits of the coordinate are also the most significant bits of the event ID.

-One can query relays for the most significant event ID bits of a kind 331 Construct event to find all Constructs in a given area of cyberspace; the search area size corresponds to the precision of the search.
+The X, Y, and Z coordinates are interleaved throughout the 256-bit number to allow location-based search/querying via the nostr protocol for constructs, because the most significant bits of the coordinate are also the most significant bits of the 256-bit number.
+In the case of constructs, one can query nostr relays for the most significant event `id` bits of a kind 331 event to find all constructs in a given area of cyberspace; the search area size corresponds to the precision of the search, as partial searches for event `id`s are allowed by the nostr protocol.

-For example, a partial event ID search of hexadecimal "e" (binary 0x1110) will only return Constructs in the left half of the right, back, upper quadrant of cyberspace.
+For example, a partial event `id` search of hexadecimal "e" (binary 0x1110) will only return Constructs in the left half of the right, front, upper quadrant of cyberspace.
 The left half is because of the final 0 in the binary form; this is a second X coordinate filter that can't be avoided when querying in hexadecimal.
 This means the largest query-able area of cyberspace is 1/16 of it.
-To extend the example, searching for hexadecimal "f" (binary 0x1111) would yield all Constructs in the right half of the right, back, upper quadrant of cyberspace.
+To extend the example, searching for hexadecimal "f" (binary 0x1111) would yield all Constructs in the right half of the right, front, upper quadrant of cyberspace.

+>[!info]
+>Cyberspace uses a right-handed coordinate system, just like Three.js: https://stackoverflow.com/questions/35495872/direction-of-rotation-or-handedness-in-three-js#comment124263015_35510906
+>
+>x+ is right
+>y+ is up
+>z - is forward
+>
+>It may seem strange that z- is forward, but it makes sense intuitively if you consider that, while facing forward, increasing the Z brings something closer to you and decreasing it makes it farther away.

 ### Mining Your Construct

-You can mine the Construct event ID to get the desired coordinates (target) with a nonce integer and a target coordinate in the form of a 256-bit hex string (even though the lsb is ignored).
-Unlike [NIP-13 PoW](https://github.com/nostr-protocol/nips/blob/master/13.md), there is no invalidation for this coordinate proof-of-work.
+You can mine the construct event `id` to get the desired coordinates (target) with a nonce and a target coordinate in the form of a 256-bit hex string (even though the lsb is ignored).
+Unlike [NIP-13 POW](https://github.com/nostr-protocol/nips/blob/master/13.md), there is no invalidation for this coordinate proof-of-work.
 You simply hash until you get "close enough" to your target coordinate for your own satisfaction; then the amount of proof-of-work is quantified to determine the bounding box size of your Construct.

-Example Construct proof-of-work event tag:
+Example construct proof-of-work event tag:
 ```
 tags: [["nonce", "<nonce>", "<256-bit hexadecimal target>"]]
 ```

-The nonce is simply an incremented integer, expressed as a string as required of all tag values by the nostr spec, starting with 0.
+The nonce is simply any string value with enough entropy to yield a wide range of results.
+For the [ONOSENDAI Construct Miner](https://construct.onosendai.tech/) a 64-bit nonce comprised of a 16-character buffer using a limited set of 16 adjacent ASCII symbols is used so that the buffer can be incremented directly in binary between hashes without converting it to text; this increases hash output and, more importantly, sidesteps a memory leak manifested in the TextDecoder class when calling it repeatedly while hashing.

+#### Quantifying Construct Proof-of-Work

+Construct proof-of-work is quantified differently than all other cyberspace objects who use NIP-13, which counts leading zeroes on the event `id`.

-The Construct's valid proof-of-work _P_ determines its bounding box size _B_. _P_ is calculated like this:
+A construct's valid proof-of-work _P_ determines its bounding box size _B_. _P_ is calculated like this:

-- zero out the last bit in the event ID and the target (255th bit)
+- zero out the last bit (255th bit) in the event `id` and the nonce target
-- get the binary Hamming distance between the modified event ID and the modified target.
+- get the binary Hamming distance between the modified event `id` and the modified target.
 - take 255 minus the Hamming distance output.
-This is the similarity.
+This is the Hamming similarity.
 - take the maximum of 0 or (similarity minus 128).
 This is the amount of valid proof-of-work, _P_.

+>[!tip]
+>Given two random 256-bit numbers, their Hamming distance will average 128, which means half of their bits are the same and half of the bits are different.
+Therefore, we treat 128 as zero, or the baseline above which we must increase the similarity in order to complete valid proof-of-work.
+This is why we subtract 128 from our similarity.
+>
+>Accordingly, the maximum proof-of-work a construct can have is 128.

 To calculate the side length of the construct's bounding box _B_: